Shadow Priest Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.2

 Kyrian Shadow Priest Deep Dive

-Boon of the Ascended is an extremely odd and weird ability to use a Shadow Priest.
-And basically involves
+Boon of the Ascended is an extremely odd and weird ability to use as a

 Ascended Nova and replacing